Spider-Man: No Way Home poster features Green Goblin, Doc Ock and more

 Check out the first official Spider-Man: No Way Home poster below.

-The Sony and Marvel Studios' movie, starring Holland, Zendaya, Jacob Batalon, Marisa Tomei, Jamie Foxx, Alfred Molina and Benedict Cumberbatch (as Doctor Strange), is scheduled to hit theaters Dec.
+The Sony and Marvel Studios' movie, starring Holland, Zendaya, Jacob Batalon, Marisa Tomei, Jamie Foxx (Electro), Alfred Molina (Doctor Octopus) and Benedict Cumberbatch (Doctor Strange), is scheduled to hit theaters Dec.
 17.